GrandpaBond/test-pxt-meters/README.md

 ## Water Spill (5)
   This example uses the Tidal indicator to simulate spilling water from the bottom left to the top right as you tilt the microbit.
-A half-second animation delay makes the movement smoother.
+A half-second animation delay semmulates viscosity, making the movement smoother.

 ## Plumb-line (6)
   Another use of the accelerometer computes the Yaw rotation, then maps it (displaced by a right-angle) onto the Dial indicator, so that the needle always hangs downwards.

 ## Lie-detector (7)
-  This final example uses the Needle indicator to monitor the capacitive input on Pin2 of the microbit.
+  This example uses the Needle indicator to monitor the capacitive input on Pin2 of the microbit.
 The reading is a rolling average, and despite possible inputs ranging from[0..
 1023], the sensitivity has been experimentally focused onto a smaller working range of[600..
 800].

+## Light Meter (7)
+  This final example uses the Bar indicator to monitor the ambient light-level.

 > Open this page at [https://grandpabond.github.io/test-pxt-meters/](https://grandpabond.github.io/test-pxt-meters/)